Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-CB9bSigNYH8,5234.485233,5238.267007.md

 ### Transcript

-> yeah weather confirmed cuz of fog sure
+> yeah weather confirmed cuz of fog sure how BIG's the map it's about five and a